zac-k/phase-ret-dl/README.md

 # Parameters

-[main.py](https://github.com/zac-k/phase-ret-dl/blob/master/main.py) contains four dicts with values that can be adjusted to alter properties of the image simulation, phase retrieval method, and training and testing of the neural network.
+[main.py](https://github.com/zac-k/phase-ret-dl/blob/master/main.py) contains four dicts with values that can be adjusted to alter properties of the image simulation, phase retrieval method, and training and testing of the neural network, as well as one for setting input and output paths.
 The parameters are roughly grouped into meaningful categories (the dicts).
 Many of the parameters are subsequently referenced by shorter named variables for brevity.
 An explanation of these is given below.

 ## <a name="hyperparameters"></a>hyperparameters